rht-labs/enablement-docs/facilitation/01-kick-off-and-target-outcomes/README.md

 * Presentation of the slides
 * Early ice breaker activity (provided in slides)
-* Showcase of the room to point of the visual artefacts to be used as a part of running the session (sign posted in slides)
+* Showcase of the room to point to the visual artefacts to be used as a part of running the session (sign posted in slides)